graphlab-fr/opensphere-web-app/doc/en/docs/process/technical-choices.md

 Indeed, the *Network* view is more focused on relationships while the *Records* view allows to browse the entities listed in alphabetical order.
 As the first view is at the center of the project, we decided to make the users converge there.

-The [description panel]() is an intermediary between the two views.
-The *View* button located in its header allows you to find the node of the entity described in the *Network* view, even if you have selected the entity from the *Records* section.

-This shortcut allows you to easily switch from the list of entities to the visualization of their relationships.
-The entity thus described is also highlighted so that the user can quickly grasp the network surrounding it and thus switch to another entity.
+Any entity selected, from one of the two views, is thus refocused on the *Network*.
+You can thus easily switch from the list of entities to the visualization of their relationships.
+The entity thus described is also highlighted so that the user can quickly grasp the network surrounding it and thus move on to another entity.

 ### Connections between nodes